achen2003/achen2003/README.md

 I'm Alex Chen, and I'm currently pursuing a bachelor's degree in Computer Engineering at the University of Toronto

 🔭 I’m currently working on System Software Integration @ Ford Motors Canada in Ottawa, Ontario

+💻 I enjoy learning about and working on software and firmware development, especially with C/C++ and Python

+🌱 Recently, I've learned the basics of OS development as well as network programming